hummat/easy-o3d/README.md

 {% include test_data.html %}

-The goal is to rotate and move the `source` around until it matches the position and rotation of the corresponding points the `target`.
+The goal is to rotate and move the `source` around until it matches the position and rotation of the corresponding points in the `target`.
 A successful registration looks like this:

 {% include registration_result.html %}